HiroNewf/Network-Plus-Notes/README.md

 ## [Network Service Troubleshooting](https://www.youtube.com/watch?v=OzltYOATxIE&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=102&ab_channel=ProfessorMesser)

 - Names not resolving
-    - Web browsing and other application will not work
+    - Web browsing and other applications will not work
         - Try to ping IP addresses to make sure it is not a connection issue
-    - Check all of your IP settings (IP, subnet mask, defualt gateway, DNS server IP adresses, ect)
+    - Check all of your IP settings (IP, subnet mask, default gateway, DNS server IP addresses, ect)
         - Use nslookup or dig to test if you can get a response from the DNS server
 - IP configuration issues
     - Can’t communicate outside the subnet, no communication at all, or can only communicate to some IP addresses on your subnet
     - Assure that you have the correct information (Ip address, subnet masks, gateway, ect)
-    - Traceroute and ping to try and see if the issue is you or something else in your infrastucture
+    - Traceroute and ping to try and see if the issue is you or something else in your infrastructure
 - Duplicate IP addresses
-    - Static assignment must be the very orginized
+    - Static assignment must be the very organized
     - DHCP could make a mistake, overlap, or be rogue causing issues
     - Most modern OS have systems in place to prevent duplicate IPs
     - Troubleshooting them